CPU utilization and task priority

 |User tasks||System tasks|

-Includes backfilling an index and data splitting.
+Includes data splitting.

-Cloud Spanner provides the following metrics for CPU utilization:
+Spanner provides the following metrics for CPU utilization:

 Alerts for high CPU utilization